Audio Tapes

 3. Number your tapes/media, keep a list, and enclose titles and contact info.

-4. Seal in plastic bags, pack well, use tracking, and save the number.
+4. Seal in plastic bags and pack well, save the Tracking number.

 5. We confirm arrival, email findings after recorded, and bill using PayPal.

-Paypal accepts credit cards - you do not need to be a member.
+Paypal accepts credit cards - you do not need to be a member (we are).

-Prepay and checks accepted; make checks payable to "GreentreeAV".
+Prepay and checks accepted; make checks payable to "Anthony Schreiber".

-7. Order shipped after payment.
-Normal completion is 4 weeks.
+6. Order shipped, Downloads after payment.
+Normal completion is 3 weeks.